 You can see how your document layout will look with the selected options.

-Chapter 15 - Integration with ChatGPT (Available in Subscription Releases and Certain Language Builds)
+Chapter 15 - Foxit Al Assistant (Available in Subscription Releases and Certain Regions)

 Foxit PDF Editor's integration with ChatGPT takes advantage of Al-Generated Content (AlGC) to make end users more productive.
 It provides the following capabilities: